smbct/smbct.github.io/series/x86_64_assembly/pt3.markdown

     syscall
 {% endhighlight %}

-Let's compile and analyse the code with GDB, as we did in the first part of the assembly series.
+Let's compile and analyse the code with GDB, as we did in the first chapter of the assembly series.
 We will start by compiling the code in debug mode (-g option) and by adding breakpoints at three different places in the code: `b code.s:5` (before the allocation), `b code.s:8` (after the allocation) and `b code.s:14` (after writing in the stack).
 Here "code.s" corresponds to the name of our assembly file.